borgestrand/sdr-widget/AW_readme.txt

 of it:
   http://www.tech-recipes.com/rx/504/how-to-uninstall-hidden-devices-drivers-and-services/

-0 -  Uninstall AudioWidget in Start menu or C:\Program Files (x86)\Audio-Widget
+0 -  Unplug Audio Widget from your computer.

-1 -  Open the Start menu and choose Run.
+1 -  Uninstall AudioWidget in Start menu or C:\Program Files (x86)\Audio-Widget

-2 -  Type in cmd and click OK.
+2 -  Open the Start menu and choose Run.
+Type in cmd and click OK.

 3 -  At the command prompt, type in "set devmgr_show_nonpresent_devices=1"
      and press Enter.
 (Note that nothing seems to happen.
 This is expected.